 The second result of the analysis (2) is that contrasting unemployment outcomes does not allow differentiating between vertical and horizontal transmission of culture.
 Because both individual language and the community's language change discontinuously at the language border, the parameter $\pi_1$ measures the overall effect of culture on unemployment.
 How can we disentangle the effects of one's own cultural values from the effect of one's neighbors culture?
 Understanding the role of vertical cultural transmission requires shutting down the channel of horizontal cultural transmission, i.e. contrasting individuals with different native languages $L_i$ in the same language region $L_c$ - as is common in the epidemiological approach to identifying culture (Fernández 2007).
 In principle, this is possible because there is within region variation in native language.
-About 6 % of all job seekers who live in the Latin speaking region have a mother who spoke German, and about 3 % of all job seekers in the German speaking region spoke either French, Italian or Romansh with their mother.
+About 6 % of all job seekers who live in the Latin speaking region are native German speakers, and about 3 % of all job seekers in the German speaking region are native French, Italian or Romansh speakers.
+This means that we can augment regression (3) with information on job seeker i's native language and separate horizontal transmission of culture from vertical transmission of culture.

 The key problem with this identification strategy is that it requires comparing people who do not live in the region speaking their native language (movers) with job seekers who live in a region that speaks their language (stayers).
-There are at least three reasons why these two groups might differ.
+There are at least two reasons why these two groups might differ.
 First, not speaking the region's language may harm labor market success.
-Second, movers tend to be a positively selected group of the overall population.
-Third, movers may adapt to the prevailing cultural values.
+Second, movers tend to be a selected sub-group of the overall population.

 How relevant are these concerns?
 First, note that we can measure the role of vertical transmission of values both in the Latin speaking and the German speaking region.
-If there are any differences in unobserved labor market chances $\nu{ic}$ between movers and stayers, we will detect this in terms of an asymmetric estimate of the role of vertical transmission $\beta$ .
-Second, note that adaptation is a problem for all studies adopting the epidemiological approach.
-Adaptation to local cultural values tends to decrease the importance of vertical cultural transmission thus changing the parameter being identified.
-While the full extent of vertical transmission can not be detected with mover stayer contrasts, they capture the extent to which cultural values persist in situations where the individual is exposed to other cultures.
-Moreover, we will go one step beyond existing studies in measuring the vertical transmission of culture in the bilingual city of Fribourg.
-Fribourg provides us with a unique situation where two cultural groups reside in the same geographic location in a non-segregated fashion.
-This suggests that residents of Fribourg are similarly affected by horizontal transmission of culture allowing us to study the role of vertical transmission without adaptation.
+If there is a region independent disadvantage to one's first language not being the local language, we would detect this in terms of an asymmetric estimate of the role of vertical transmission $\beta$ .
+Second, note that self-selection is common to all studies adopting the epidemiological approach.
+Culturebased selective migration will tend to decrease the importance of vertical cultural transmission.
+By consequence, our analysis provides a lower bound on the importance of the vertical channel of cultural transmission.
+Moreover, the presence of a large bilingual city - the city of Fribourg - allows us to go one step further.
+Fribourg is a setting with two cultural groups residing in the same geographic location in a non-segregated fashion.
+This suggests that residents of Fribourg are similarly affected by horizontal transmission of culture allowing us to study the role of vertical transmission without adaptation and selection.

 Our empirical identification strategy to separate vertical and horizontal transmission proceeds as follows.
-We control for language skills by adding the information on one's native language not being equal to the language spoken by the majority in the community, i.e. $N{ic} \equiv L_i \neq L_c$ .
+We control for language skills by adding the information on one's native

+language not being equal to the language spoken by the majority in the community, i.e. $N{ic} \equiv L_i \neq L_c$ .
 This variable captures the extent to which individuals whose native language is not identical to the local language experience differential unemployment durations than individuals who are able to speak the local language perfectly.
-Specifically, we modify equation (3) as follows
+Specifically, we modify equation (3) as follows the parameter $\beta$ measures vertical transmission, the parameter $\pi$ measures horizontal transmission generated by the change in the percentage latin speakers at the language border, and the parameter $\delta$ measures the pure effect of not speaking the local language.
+Note that $L_c$ can be used as an instrument for $PL_c$ (conditional on the spatial trends) to identify the parameter $\gamma$ (Lee and Lemieux, 2009).